Image Map

 Once cut, carefully remove the transfer sheet from the mat and trim away any unused area of the sheet.
 Then cut the 4 coasters into different sections as well.

 Just like every other material cut with the Cricut, you will need to weed the excess away.
-You’ll notice that the transfer sheet feels a lot like a paper, and the unneeded parts pull away from the backing sheet pretty easily.
-Just make sure your fingers to be dry without oil or lotion on them.
+You'll notice that the transfer sheet feels a lot like paper, and the unneeded parts pull away from the backing sheet pretty easily.
+Just make sure your fingers are dry without oil or lotion on them.

 Apply your Cricut Infusible Ink